 Portsmouth is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 96,201 people and 31 constituent neighborhoods, Portsmouth is the 11th largest community in Virginia.

-Portsmouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Portsmouth is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Portsmouth is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Portsmouth who work in office and administrative support (14.30%), sales jobs (10.08%), and management occupations (7.66%).

 Portsmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.